SanjitSG/todo-generator/README.md

 # Todo Generator

 ## Objective
 The **Todo Generator** is designed as a learning tool for understanding network calls, fetching data, and rendering components in React based on dynamic data.
-It demonstrates how to fetch a list of todos and retrieve a single todo based on user input.
+It is designed to learn fetch a list of todos and retrieve a single todo based on user input.

 ## Features
 - Fetch a list of todos in JSON format.